MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 ## Automatically generated schema

-For every Delta table in your [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] will automatically generate one table.
+For every Delta table in your [Lakehouse](../data-engineering/lakehouse-overview.md) artifact, the [!INCLUDE [fabric-se](includes/fabric-se.md)] is automatically generating one table.
 The column types in the [!INCLUDE [fabric-se](includes/fabric-se.md)] are derived from the source Delta types.

 | **Delta Data Type** | **SQL Data** **Type (Mapped)** |
 |---|---|